 Draft Pick is the base mode of the Draft Mode in League of Legends.
 In this mode, players are required to select a primary and secondary role before queuing up for a match.
 During champion selection, players also have the opportunity to Ban and Pick champions.

 Ranked Flex is a game mode in League of Legends that allows players to enter the competitive field with either a party of three or a full premade team of five players.
 This mode does not affect a player’s rating in Solo/Duo and is great for teams who wish to practice and participate in the Clash Tournaments.

 Ranked (Solo/Duo) is a mode in League of Legends that adds a bit of a challenge to the game.
 In this mode, players can queue up either by themselves or with just one other premade.
 The mode ranks players based on their Wins and Losses, and they either gain or lose League Points (LP), which are necessary for rank progression.

 Blind Pick is a mode in League of Legends that does not require players to select a role before queuing up.
 Additionally, there is no Ban and Pick phase in this mode.
 What makes Blind Pick fun to play is the fact that it allows for mirror matchups, where the same champions can occur in both teams.

 ARAM is a game mode in League of Legends where all players are assigned a random champion during champion selection.
 Players have the option to reroll (up to two times) and trade their champion with another player on their team.
 This mode features a single lane, the Howling Abyss, for players to battle on and reduced cooldown and respawn times, as well as unique items not found in Summoner’s Rift.

 Legend of the Poro King

-- Each player has approximately 75% cooldown reduction on all of their abilities and summoner spells
+- Approximately 75% cooldown reduction on all abilities and summoner spells

 - Decreased healing at the beginning of the game that increases over time